Jaquesecc/osticket-installation/README.md

 Next I will continue installing the remaining files.
 Next, I will be installing PHP Manager for IIS.
 PHP Manager for IIS is a management tool that helps configure and manage PHP installations on Microsoft IIS.
 It simplifies the process of setting up, configuring, and optimizing PHP on IIS servers.

-From the “osTicket-Installation-Files” folder, and select PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi).
+From the “osTicket-Installation-Files” folder, and select PHP Manager for IIS.
 Continue the prompts to install by selecting Next, I Agree, and Install.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 From the “osTicket-Installation-Files” folder, install the Rewrite Module.
 This is a feature that allows you to modify URLs dynamically.
 It helps create user-friendly and SEO-friendly URLs by rewriting incoming requests before they reach your web application.
-From the “osTicket-Installation-Files” folder, select rewrite_amd64_en-US.msi.
+From the “osTicket-Installation-Files” folder, select Rewrite.
 Check the box to agree, and install.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Next, I will create a directory on Local Disk C: (C:\PHP).
-The C: drive is the primary partition on a Windows computer where the operating system (Windows), system files, and installed programs are typically stored.
+Next, I will create a directory on Local Disk C:.
+The C: drive is the primary partition on a Windows computer where the operating system, system files, and installed programs are typically stored.
 In the same File, scroll down to the C: drive.
 Right-click to create a New folder, and name it PHP.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

- Next, I will unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder.
-From the “osTicket-Installation-Files” folder, Right-click php-7.3.8-nts-Win32-VC15-x86.zip, then select Extract All.
+ Next, I will unzip PHP into the “C:\PHP” folder.
+From the “osTicket-Installation-Files” folder, Right-click PHP, then select Extract All.

   ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)